bueda/tornado-boilerplate/README.md

 to assist in writing utilites to deploy such applications.
 A bit of convention can go a long way, if one method is not better than another.

+This app layout is the one assumed by [buedafab](https://github.com/bueda/ops), and is somewhat of a sister project.

 ## Acknowledgements

 The folks at Mozilla working on the [next version of AMO](https://github.com/jbalogh/zamboni)